 A delicious boiled ham recipe that falls apart and melts in your mouth.
 This recipe is perfect for special occasions like Easter, Thanksgiving or Christmas dinner or anytime you are feeding a crowd of guests because its easy, doesn’t require a lot of your attention, and it works every time!

-Boiled ham is my favorite way to eat ham.
+Boiled ham is our families favorite way to eat ham.
 One because it tastes damn good, but also because its as easy as filling a pot with water, adding some seasonings, a few vegetables and walking away.

-I also get a ton of leftovers from this boiled ham so it makes lunches easy and delicious for Kevin over the next few days.
+I also get a ton of leftovers when I am boiling a ham so it makes lunches easy and delicious for Kevin and I over the next few days.
 I usually pick a big ass ham regardless of how many people were having over just to make sure I have leftovers.

 A meal that’s easy for entertaining but also makes my life easier during the week as well is a win win!

 Why Boil A Ham?

 Boiling is a great way to heat up your ham before serving.
 This method keeps the moisture in the ham while cooking and therefore, the ham stays tender and juicy.
 It also adds flavor to the ham when you add aromatic veggies to the pot as well as other flavors like spices or juice.

 - Kick Ass Stock Pot – this monster stock pot is awesome quality and will end up being your go-to for these boiled hams as well as soups

 - Slightly Smaller Enameled Stock Pot – a little smaller, but way prettier and cheaper.
 Will do the trick nicely!